Who do I contact about questions?

 Incoming students would automatically be considered for departmental support and need not apply separately.
 However, our resources are very limited and we have a limited number of positions available.
 Therefore, we encourage applicants to investigate other possible sources of financial support.

 I’ve just received a scholarship!
 When can I start?

 Most students should begin in the fall term.
-It makes no academic sense for new students to begin in winter or spring term because of sequencing of required courses.
+New students should begin in winter or spring term because of the sequencing of required courses.
 Application deadlines are posted on the website.

-If I’ve sent transcripts to the Linguistics Department, do I still need to send transcripts to the Office of Admissions?
+If I’ve sent transcripts to the Office of Admissions, do I still need to send transcripts to the Linguistics Department?

 What is an official transcript?